buildgal/ReadMeGeneratpr/Develop/READNME.md

 # Generator Homework
-  The purpose of this app is to generate a read me through the command line
+  This application generates a read me through the command line.

   #### TABLE OF CONTENTS
   * [Installation](#Installation)